What Is Atonement Theology Anyway?

 “Christ’s work of atonement, including the cross, is nothing less than God refusing our refusal; Christ is God rejecting our rejection…”

-Last year during Lent here at Northaven, we used this play on this word, “Atonement” to remind ourselves of this truth: that atonement is about the act of being reconciled to God, not necessarily the act of blood sacrifice.
+Atonement is about the act of being reconciled to God, not the act of blood sacrifice.

 In his blog, “Ponderings on a Faith Journey,” Bob Cornwall notes this: